High-dimensional regression with outcomes of mixed-type using the multivariate spike-and-slab LASSO: Additional details for the real data analyses

-To illustrate the utility of \texttt{mixed-mSSL} in a high-dimensional setting with $p \gg n,$ we revisited the pooled gut-metagenomic compendium of five colorectal–cancer (CRC) cohorts \citep{zeller2014potential, feng2015gut, yu2017metagenomic, vogtmann2016colorectal, Wirbel2019meta}.
-After harmonization and removal of missing covariates, the working data consists of $n=286$ subjects and the relative abundances of $p=401$ bacterial species that are present in at least 20\,\% of samples.
-For each subject, we observe $q = 3$ outcomes: a binary indicator of CRC; a binary indicator of Type-2 Diabetes; and the Body Mass Index (BMI).
-Joint analysis of these three outcomes is biologically motivated as obesity and diabetes are well-established risk modifiers for CRC and share overlapping microbiome signature \citep{Qin2012T2D,Mandic24}.
+To showcase performance with $p\gg n$, we reanalyzed a pooled gut–metagenomic compendium of five CRC cohorts studied in \citet{Wirbel2019meta}.
+After harmonization, the data comprise $n=286$ subjects and $p=401$ species present in at least $20\%$ of samples.
+There are $q = 3$ outcomes: two binary indicators for CRC status and Type-2 diabetes, and the continuous body mass index (BMI).
+Joint analysis of these three outcomes is biologically motivated as obesity and diabetes are well-established risk modifiers for CRC and share overlapping microbiome signatures \citep{Qin2012T2D,Mandic24}.

 Using \texttt{mixed-mSSL}, we identified five taxa as protective (i.e., the corresponding $\beta_{j,k}$'s were negative) and five as risk factors (i.e., the corresponding $\beta_{j,k}$'s were positive) for CRC. \emph{Blautia wexlerae} and \emph{Anaerotipes hadrus} --- both prominent butyrate producers --- were identified as protective; reduced levels of these taxa have been consistently observed in CRC patients relative to healthy controls \citep{Louis2014Butyrate, Kostic2013CRC}.
 By contrast, \emph{Ruminococcus torques}, \emph{Clostridium citroniae}, \emph{Alistipes indistinctus}, and \emph{Oscillibacter} spp. were all positively associated with CRC risk by \texttt{mixed-mSSL}; prior studies have reported over‑representation of these anaerobes in tumor tissue or stool from CRC cohorts, suggesting pro‑inflammatory or genotoxic roles \citep{zeller2014potential, Liu2023}.